teamshares/declarative_initialization/README.md

 * If a method with same name already exists, we log a warning and do not create the `attr_reader`.
 In that case you'll need to reference the instance variable directly.

-  * Because of this, best practice when referencing variables in the post-initialize block is use `@foo` rather than relying on the `foo` attr_reader
+  * Because of this, best practice when referencing variables in the post-initialize block is to use `@foo` rather than relying on the `foo` attr_reader

 * Due to ruby syntax limitations, we do not support referencing other fields directly in the declaration: